 Hear the Word of God to all who truly turn to him.
 Come to me, all who labor and are heavy laden, and I will give you rest.
 Matthew 11:28 God so loved the world, that he gave his only-begotten Son, that whoever believes in him should not perish but have eternal life.
 John 3:16 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners.
 1 Timothy 1:15 If anyone sins, we have an advocate with the Father, Jesus Christ the righteous.
 He is the propitiation for our sins, and not for ours only, but also for the sins of the whole world.
-1 John 2:1-2 Scan here to give an offering to OSA.

-THE PEACE (Please stand) (BCP 2019 page 131)

-Celebrant: The peace of the Lord be always with you.

-People: And with your spirit.
+1 John 2:1-2 THE PEACE (Please stand) (BCP 2019 page 131) The peace of the Lord be always with you.
+Celebrant: People: And with your spirit.